-Safety and Getting Blood Out of a Stone
+Safety and Getting Blood out of a Stone

-Unlike some products that are utilized to cleanup blood, there is nothing hazardous about the chemicals and supplies that are used to get blood out of stone.
+Unlike some products that are utilized to clean up blood, there is nothing hazardous about the chemicals and supplies that are used to get blood out of stone.
 However, there can be hazardous pathogens contained in blood and other bodily fluids that raise safety issues.

 The prospect of being exposed to viruses and bacteria that can be present in blood necessitates the use of what technically is known as personal protective equipment.
 It also underscores the fact that you may want to consider seriously retaining the services of an experienced biohazard cleanup specialist.

-If you elect to get blood out of a stone on your own, the gear you will need to wear includes:
+If you elect to get blood out of stone on your own, the gear you will need to wear includes:

 - Face mask

 A professional biohazard cleanup specialist is able to safely remediate a blood stain on stone.
 The ultimate objective is to restore stained stone into its original condition.